-Chief Chick-a-Si Park is located at 4th Avenue and 2nd Street, Indian Rocks Beach.
+Chief Chic-a-Si Park is located at 4th Avenue and 2nd Street, Indian Rocks Beach.

-As you may have hinted, this park was named after Native American Indian Chief Chick-a-Si.
+As you may have hinted, this park was named after Native American Indian Chief Chic-a-Si.

 The Park has vast grassy space, picnic tables, and a Bocci Ball court.